Hikoia/babycroc/README.md

 3. Collect baby crocodiles and eggs to increase your score
 4. Watch out!
 Each baby crocodile collected will enrage the mother
 5. Survive as long as possible while collecting the highest score
-6. Compete with other players on the global leaderboard
+6. Compare your score on the leaderboard

 ## 🛠️ Built With

 - Node.js
 - Express
-- Socket.IO
 - HTML5 Canvas

 ## 📝 License